rxhxm/Machine-Learning-for-Early-Power-Outage-Detection/README.md

 6. **Date and Time Processing**: Combined date and time columns to create datetime columns for OUTAGE.START and OUTAGE.END.
 7. **Scaled Numerical Data**: Scaled numerical columns like demand loss and prices for analysis.

-These steps ensured the dataset was clean and ready for analysis.
-Below is the head of the cleaned DataFrame:

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-### Uni/Bi-Variate Analysis

 ## Univariate Analysis